 Heat the olive oil in a Dutch oven and fry the shin joints until lightly browned.
 Set aside.

 Add the carrots, onion and celery to the pan and fry on a medium heat until the onion is nicely softened.
 Add the garlic and cook for another minute.
+Add the beef back to the pot.

 Pour in the stock and wine and bring to a simmer.
 Add the tomato, bring back to a simmer, season and add the rosemary and bay.